Lucayan people: Fiber and other plant products

-Artifacts
+Conch tools

+Conch shells (pronounced as "konk", known as cobo in Taino) were a hard material in plentiful supply on the islands.
+They included several species of conch, including the queen conch and the Atlantic Triton.
+Lucayans used them to make tools such as canoe gouges, hoes, hammers, picks, net mesh gauges, and fishhooks.
+They were also made into beads shaped like disks, carved into amulets, and used as inlay for sculptures.

+Trumpet-like instruments that were played by blowing were also made of conch.
+A specific term, guamo, existed for trumpets made from the largest snail available, the Atlantic Triton.
+These were used, similarly to church bells, to call people into action as well as for religious rites.

+Other technology

 The Lucayans carved canoes, spears, bowls and ceremonial stools from wood.
 Stone chopping, cutting and scraping tools were imported from Cuba or Haiti.
 Most pottery was of the type called "Palmetto Ware", including "Abaco Redware" and "Crooked Island Ware".
-This was produced in the islands using local red clay soils tempered with burnt conch shells.
+This was produced in the islands using local red clay soils tempered with burnt conch shells (the red clay is derived from Saharan dust).
 Palmetto Ware pottery was usually undecorated.
 There are no known differences that can be used to date or sequence Palmetto Ware pottery.
-Some (usually less than one percent of collected shards in most of the Bahamas, about ten percent in the Caicos Islands) sand-tempered pottery was imported from Cuba and/or Haiti.
+Some (usually less than one percent of collected sherds in most of the Bahamas, about ten percent in the Caicos Islands) sand-tempered pottery was imported from Cuba and/or Haiti.
 The Lucayans made fish hooks from bone or shell and harpoon points from bone.
 The Lucayans probably did not use bows and arrows.
 The first mention by the Spanish of encountering Indians using bows and arrows was at Samaná Bay in northeastern Hispaniola.